cdsap/PaparazziTestDistributionExtension/README.md

 testImplementation("io.github.cdsap:td-paparazzi-ext:0.1")
 ```

-### Update your Paparazzi tests to use the next Html writer
+### Update your Paparazzi tests to use the new Html writer `TDPaparazziHandlerProvider`

 ```
     @get:Rule